CluelessBiker/project5-drf-api/README.md

 ### Content:
 - The creation of this API database was provided through the step by step guide of the C.I.
 DRF-API walkthrough project.
 - All classes & functions have been credited.
-- Modifications have been made to the 'Profiles' & 'Posts' app models, and an additional app along with models, serializers & views have been created by me.
+- Modifications have been made to the 'Profiles' & 'Posts' app models, and an additional two apps along with models, serializers & views have been created by me.
 - Oisin from Tutor support went above & beyond to assist me in resolving an issue with my database that prevented new posts from being created.
 The steps we took have been documented in point #5 of the Manual Testing section.

 ### Media: